TL;DR

 Implement detailed tagging and tracking of every IT expenditure to increase accountability.
 By keeping track of which departments make IT purchases, you can gain more informed spending decisions and accurate forecasting to minimize unnecessary costs.

-Model IT Budgets to Business Goals
+Model IT Budgets To Business Goals

 Align your IT budget and strategic roadmaps to overall business strategies and initiatives.
 Create processes for continual collaboration between the IT department and other teams to ensure IT investments map to organizational priorities both now and in the future.

-Look Ahead to Future Needs
+Look Ahead To Future Needs

 Prioritize future business objectives and technology needs.
 Establish regular meetings for business and IT leaders to communicate upcoming plans and resource requirements.
 This keeps all stakeholders informed to prepare budgets and resources well in advance of future needs.

-Creating an IT Financial Management Framework
+Creating An IT Financial Management Framework

 To successfully implement IT financial management into your business strategy, you need to create a budgeting framework.
 While an IT budget should be developed by the CIO and CFO and informed by IT leadership, here are some common steps to help you integrate ITFM into your budgeting framework: